christorreed/ReeditShipManagement/README.md

 Note that RSM doesn't currently control antenna range or power status; please control those settings manually.

-# Custom Data Configuration

-There's a whole range of settings which you can adjust in the RSM PB Server (*Programmable Block*) custom data.
-It's a long list, so I recommend going to the RSM PB Server and copying the *Custom Data* to notepad or an external IDE for easier editing.

-Some of the things you can edit include...

-* The ship name (set by the Init command)
-* The block name delimiter.
-If you would rather RSM uses - rather than . as a delimiter (or whatever), go for it.
-* The keywords used in various functions such as LCDs, defence PDCs, autorepair systems and minimum epstein drives.
-* Enable or disable automatic weapons configuration
-* Set expected counts for each inventory items (or set items to 0 to remove them from the list)
-* Adjust door open timers
-* Set friendly faction tags or steamids for the **Spawn:Open** command.
-* Set the script to verbose logging and throttle the script or adjust it's refresh rate.

 # Developer Promise

 Draconis Expanse is a PvP environment, and scripts have been used as weapons before.
 I have and will do that on other scripts, but **WE DON'T DO THAT HERE**.
 As long as it's me (christophuck) handling the development of the script, it won't be used as a weapon, and I guarantee malicious code won't be added.
 If you experience such a thing, it's a mistake, please report it!
 The full, unobfuscated script is posted here for all to review.

 # Disclaimer